 William Rankine: Biography and Life

-Rankine was the son of the professional soldier and later civil engineer David Rankine and the daughter of banker Barbara Grahame of Glasgow.
-He was the second son, but his older brother died at an early age.
-Due to his poor health, he was taught mainly at home.
-He attended high school in Ayr and Glasgow only a few years after the family moved there in 1830.
-In his youth, he had a keen interest in music and mathematics.
-After reading, at the age of fourteen, Isaac Newton's greatest work, Principia Mathematica (1687) in Latin, became interested in physics.
+William John Macquorn Rankine was the son of professional soldier and later civil engineer David Rankine and the daughter of Glasgow banker Barbara Grahame.
+He attended grammar school at Ayr and Glasgow only a few years after the family moved there in 1830.

 Mechanical Engineering Research

 Due to his association with the railroads, Rankine initially focused on mechanical engineering and the study of the strength of materials.

 In the field of statics, he developed methods to calculate the distribution of forces in building structures.
 He also studied fluid mechanics and ship design.

 In the course of the 1940s, he searched for fundamental laws through experiments with thermodynamic processes.
 In 1852 he declared what would later be called the law of conservation of energy: "energy cannot be created or destroyed, it can only be transformed".

 Molecular Vertebrae Hypothesis

 A central assumption in Rankine's scientific work was his molecular vertebrae (molecular-scale eddies) hypothesis, also called the "centrifugal theory of elasticity".
 According to this hypothesis, all matter consisted of molecules made up of atomic nuclei surrounded by an elastic atmosphere, which was held in place by attractive forces.